tryterra/TerraAndroid/README.md

 - `callback: (Boolean) -> Unit` ➡ A callback function dictating whether the initialisation was successful **RECOMMEND TO WAIT FOR THIS FUNCTION BEFORE PROCEEDIDNG**

 **N.B Running this function automatically brings up permission and login screens!
 You only need to execute this once per connection**

+**Warning: This call can throw an `TerraClassNotInitiated` error!
+This happens you try to call this function before the `Terra` class's completion callback is called!**

 You may then check the Terra `user_id`'s with the following function: